seamapi/javascript/README.md

 const devices = await pages.flattenToArray()
 ```

-### Interacting with Multiple Workspaces
+### Requests without a Workspace in scope

-Some Seam API endpoints interact with multiple workspaces.
+Some Seam API endpoints do not require a workspace in scope.
-The `SeamMultiWorkspace` client is not bound to a specific workspace
+The `SeamWithoutWorkspace` client is not bound to a specific workspace
 and may use those endpoints with an appropriate authentication method.

 #### Personal Access Token